PRX/Porter/README.md

 #### AWS/S3

-S3 destinations are handled by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.
+S3 destinations are handled by the [Upload class](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-storage/Class/Upload/) method in the AWS Node SDK.

 The `BucketName` and `ObjectKey` properties are required.

-To set metadata on the new audio file object, use the optional `Parameters` property on the destination.
-The contents of `Parameters` are passed directly to the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method.
+To set metadata on the new image object, use the optional `Parameters` property on the destination.
+The contents of `Parameters` are passed directly to the `params` argument of `Upload`, which follows the [`PutObjectRequest`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-s3/Interface/PutObjectCommandInput/) interface.

 ### Detect Silence